micmejia/bible-dump/AMPC/Isaiah/Isa 61.md

-To proclaim the acceptable year of the Lord [the year of His favor] [^a]and the day of vengeance of our God, to comfort all who mourn,
+To proclaim the acceptable year of the Lord [the year of His favor] and the day of vengeance of our God, to comfort all who mourn,